Debyvypth1862/SQL-Real-Projects/DataTransformation.md

 #### Customer Segmentation Based on Spend

-We’ll segment customers into different categories based on their total spend.
+I’ll segment customers into different categories based on their total spend.

 ```sql
 -- Segment customers based on total spend